timbornemann/Total-Task-Tracker/README.en.md

 - multilingual surface (German, English) selectable -Several theme presets (Light, Dark, Ocean, Dark-Red, Hacker, Motivation) and your own "custom" theme selectable
-- In the custom theme, colors of the surface and cards can be individually adjusted
+- In the custom theme, colors of the interface and cards can be adjusted individually
-- Each theme preset now brings a suitable color palette for categories, Tasks and notes with
+- Each theme preset now includes a suitable color palette for categories, tasks and notes
 - New "Info" rider in the settings shows version number, release notes and readme
 - German or English can be selected in the "Language" tab
 - Submenu "Server Info" in the settings lists IP addresses, port and finished URLs